danishawan7/library-management-tkinter/README.md

 - `YOUR_USERNAME` in the `git clone` URL with your GitHub username.
 - Add a screenshot section if you want to show the GUI visually.

-Would you like help with a `.gitignore` or instructions to upload this to GitHub as well?